11 Power Foods to Boost Your Immunity

 Look for plain Greek yogurt, as opposed to flavored varieties, as you'll avoid excess sugar and sweeteners.

-sweet potatoes2.)
+2.)
 Sweet Potatoes

 Not only do they taste good, but sweet potatoes are gaining a lot of attention for their nutritional health benefits including high fiber content.
 Eating one sweet potato with the skin on is equivalent to the amount of fiber in a half cup of oatmeal, resulting in fewer bouts of constipation and reducing the risks of diverticulosis and colon and rectal cancers.